elmahio/documentation/docs/logging-to-elmah-io-from-powershell.md

 }
 ```

 In the first line, we create a new logger object with the `LOG_ID` of the log we want to write to.
-Then, in the `Catch` block, the catched exception is shipped of to elmah.io including a custom message.
+Then, in the `Catch` block, the catched exception is shipped off to elmah.io including a custom message.